Short but demanding walk from Chkvaleri village to the nice waterfall.

 Since there is no direct bus between Zugdidi and Chkvaleri, I would just take a taxi - the price should be up to 40-50 GEL.
 You could also take a marshrutka to Jvari (all buses going through Mestia are going through there) and take a taxi from there for some 20 GEL - could save you a few lari if you are traveling alone or as a couple.

 The last, cheapest option is to take a marshrutka to Jvari and walk to Chkvaleri, from there, but I really can´t recommend it.
 It doesn't look far on the map but the road is narrow, made of concrete and constantly going up and down.

 Also very problematic - if you came by taxi, just ask the driver to wait for you.
 Otherwise, you will probably have to walk to the Jvari village and try to hitchhike.
 But, of course, it never hurts to have a number of some local taxi driver, as a backup.

 Description of the route

+The initial part of the trail is pretty straightforward, you just follow the dirt road delving deeper into the valley.
 It's lined with steel water pipes - they will lead you all the way to the waterfall.